jkenlooper/chillbox/docs/tutorials/start-minimal-project.md

 chillbox output-env --include-secrets | xargs cat
 ```

-   Show the help for more information: `chillbox output-env --help`
+   Show the help for more information: `chillbox --help output-env`

 14. Chillbox is mainly for setting up deployment scripts for servers.
 Define
     a 'server' in the chillbox configuration file with a fake 'ip' address for